-72-hour roll back to early bird pricing on Disrupt 2020 passes – TechCrunch
+72-hour rollback to early-bird pricing on Disrupt 2020 passes – TechCrunch

 Take a look at what you’ll experience during five program-packed days of Disrupt 2020, which runs Sept 14-18.
-Digital Pro Pass holders can tune-in and get VOD of all Disrupt 2020 programming across all stages.
+Digital Pro Pass holders can tune in and get VOD of all Disrupt 2020 programming across all stages.

 Hear interviews with world-class speakers, like those from our TC10, discover the next cohort of Startup Battlefield companies and explore Digital Startup Alley and discover hundreds of startups from around the world.

-You’ll find interactive and informative sessions on the Extra Crunch Stage where they cover the nuts-and-bolts of building a successful startup.
+You’ll find interactive and informative sessions on the Extra Crunch Stage, where they cover the nuts-and-bolts of building a successful startup.
 We’re talking topics that every early-stage startup founder needs to master — like building a sales team or raising funds in a down economy.
 This is where you’ll get actionable tips and advice from bona fide experts in fields like marketing, investment and business development.
 Get your questions answered and apply what you learn to your own company.

 Networking is critical for startup success no matter which pass you purchase, and we’ve got you covered on that front, too.
 We’ve upgraded CrunchMatch, our AI-powered networking platform, with a new algorithm that makes finding the people you want to meet both faster and more precise.
 And the more you use it, the smarter it gets.